elementor/elementor/readme.txt

 * Fixed! - Preview mode with real sizes for mobile and tablet
 * Fixed! - Sortable inner section not showing placeholder
 * Fixed! - Network plugins included in System Info
+* Deprecated! - Column width option for mobile portrait is deprecated.
+Use Mobile Width option instead

 = 0.7.4 - 24.08.2016 =
 * New! - Added Shortcode widget